LaxarJS/laxar/docs/manuals/asset_lookup.md

   * the *HTML template* which defines the widget markup, and may be overwritten by the theme

-  * the *CSS stylesheet* refining the presentation of the widget, which is often overwritten by the theme, but which may also be missing completely
+  * the *CSS style sheet* refining the presentation of the widget, which is often overwritten by the theme, but which may also be missing completely

 For *activities*, LaxarJS only manages the `widget.json` descriptor, since activities lack an associated presentation.

-For *controls*, LaxarJS manages the `control.json` descriptor, and the theme-dependent CSS stylesheet (if any).
+For *controls*, LaxarJS manages the `control.json` descriptor, and the theme-dependent CSS style sheet (if any).
 Controls may sometimes choose to load HTML assets (preferably using RequireJS), but these are not covered by the themeing mechanism.

-For *layouts*, LaxarJS loads the AngularJS HTML template, and the CSS stylesheet (if any).
+For *layouts*, LaxarJS loads the AngularJS HTML template, and the CSS style sheet (if any).
 Both may be overridden by the application theme.